Unit Testing: A Practical Guide for Developers

 Test-Driven Development (TDD) flips the traditional development script.
 Instead of writing code first and then creating tests, TDD advocates writing tests before the code.
 This approach forces you to think critically about the desired behavior of the code and define clear expectations upfront.
 It's like creating a blueprint before building a house.
 You start by writing a failing test that defines a specific feature.
 Then, you write just enough code to pass that test.
 Finally, you refactor the code to improve its design, all while ensuring the tests still pass.
 This "red-green-refactor" cycle ensures thoroughly tested code that meets requirements.
 TDD might feel unusual at first, but many find it leads to more robust and maintainable code.
 It also encourages simpler, more modular design, making your codebase easier to understand and change.
 For a quicker understanding of how to get started with TDD and integrate it into your workflow, check out MuukTest's QuickStart guide.

-The Future of Unit Testing
+The Role of Unit Testing in Extreme Programming (XP)

 Unit testing is constantly evolving, and two key trends are shaping its future: AI-powered solutions and automated test generation.
 These advancements promise to make unit testing even more efficient, effective, and accessible.